Relativistic Fluids, Hydrodynamic Frames and their Galilean versus Carrollian Avatars: Carrollian fluid dynamics

 Hence, we recover the Carrollian momenta conservation equations \eqref{delScareneq} and \eqref{delScarmomeq} (notice the use of the Carrollian time covariant derivative \eqref{Cartimecovdervecform}) \emph{augmented with an extra equation on the energy current}

 The whole Carrollian scheme of the present chapter, and Eq. \eqref{heatfluxextraeq} in particular, resonate with the discussion made on the Galilean side, Sec. \ref{comgal}.
-This equation is indeed absent when working directly in the framewospacetimerk of a Carrollian manifold with Carrollian diffeomorphisms, as in Sec. \ref{cardifcons}, where furthermore the Carrollian momentum $ P^i$ appeared to be necessary but undetermined.
+This equation is indeed absent when working directly in the framework of a Carrollian manifold with Carrollian diffeomorphisms, as in Sec. \ref{cardifcons}.
+It is in fact a boundary term that could not be retrieved by a variational principle -- as the Carrollian momentum $ P^i$ appeared to be necessary but undetermined.
 Getting the Carrollian dynamics as a zero-$c$ limit of relativistic hydrodynamics is richer.

 On the one hand, equation \eqref{heatfluxextraeq} emerges as a vestige of the original full-diffeomorphism relativistic invariance,\footnote{Precise statements on this reminiscence of full diffeomorphisms are illusive.
 In particular, no central extension can accompany the Carrollian contraction.
 According to Ref. \cite{bacryLLinfmas}, the prerequisite for this to occur is the existence of an absolute time i.e. Galilean or Aristotelian frameworks. } and is the dual of the Galilean constraint equation \eqref{extra-co-gal} -- remember that time and space play dual roles in the two limits considered here, interchanging, among others, momentum and energy current.
 On the other hand, the momentum $ P^i$ is no longer undetermined, and stands for the subleading term of the relativistic heat current \eqref{limcarT0i}, expressed explicitly in terms of the kinematical and ``thermodynamic--transport'' observables -- $\beta^i$ and $\eta$, $\varpi$, $Q^i$, $\pi^i$, $\Xi^{ij}$ in \eqref{carheatflux}.